 MID SEASON (mid June – mid September) -Lettuce, scallions, radishes, zucchini, yellow squash, cucumbers, green beans, fennel, eggplant, peppers, tomatoes, cherry tomatoes, heirloom tomatoes, potatoes, herbs, melons, garlic, onions, shallots, salad mix, arugula, artichokes, beets, swiss chard, golden & red raspberries, blackberries, blueberries, carrots, broccoli, brokali.

 LATE SEASON (mid September – mid December) - Lettuce, scallions, radishes, tomatoes, cherry tomatoes, heirloom tomatoes, potatoes, sweet potatoes, celeriac, carrots, beets, leeks, cabbage, winter squash, kale, brussel sprouts, turnips, parsnips, sunchokes, salad mix, arugula, red & golden raspberries, collards, spinach, kohlrabi, swiss chard, onions, shallots, garlic, ginger.

 How do I sign up?

-*CSA POLICY FOR UNSPENT SHARE BALANCES AT THE END OF THE SEASON: Unspent share balances at the end of the season are donated in produce to local Food Banks.
+*CSA Policy for Unspent Share Balances at the End of the Season: Unspent share balances at the end of the season are donated in produce to local Food Banks.
 Each week CSA members are notified by e-mail detailing crops being harvested and available that week.
-The farmers go to great lengths to offer fresh produce in the farm store and at the Farmers’ Markets throughout the season and put any remaining produce on sale for two days each November.
+The farmers go to great lengths to offer fresh produce at convenient locations and times from late April through December.

 LIVE WELL LAUGH OFTEN LOVE MUCH